davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 re-heated by the deeper Neogene slab window.
-The abundance of dunite cumulate xenoliths and xenocrysts in the Crystal Knob basalt suggests the generation of significant melt in the mantle lithosphere beneath the Coast Ranges, and the entrainment of peridotite xenoliths underscores its rapid ascent at ca. 1.7 Ma.
+The abundance of dunite cumulate xenoliths and xenocrysts in the Crystal Knob basalt suggests the generation of significant melt in the mantle lithosphere beneath the Coast Ranges, and the entrainment of peridotite xenoliths underscores its rapid ascent at ~1.65 Ma.
 Two of the principal thermal maxima in the Coast Range thermal anomaly occur in the areas of the Crystal Knob and Coyote Lake Plio-Pleistocene basaltic eruptions [@Erkan2008, Figure 1], further